standard library imports

 write_html_index(

-file_names=[f'{name}.html' for name in measures],
+file_names=[f"{name}.html" for name in measures],

 )

-open_html(RESULTS_SCORES / 'index.html')
+open_html(RESULTS_SCORES / "index.html")

-open_html(RESULTS_CORRELATIONS / 'heatmap.png')
+open_html(RESULTS_CORRELATIONS / "heatmap.html")